Search Menu

 Could the dog lying beside you on the couch actually be an athlete in the making?

 If you start researching how to get involved in dog sports, you’ll often see lots of young dogs training, so you might feel like you’re behind if you have an older dog.
 But the great thing about dog sports is that they’re very welcoming and accessible to dogs of any age.
-In fact, the majority of dogs who compete in sports at the national level are senior dogs (7 and older).
+In fact, the majority of dogs competing in sports at the national level are senior dogs — dogs who are 7 or older.

 Ready to get started?
 Here are some great ways to introduce your older dog to the world of dog sports.

-Contrary to the old saying, you absolutely can teach an old dog new tricks, and you absolutely should.
+Contrary to the popular saying, you absolutely can teach an old dog new tricks, and you absolutely should.
 Our dogs thrive on interaction with us.
 Dogs love to play and learn new things and it’s never too late to start.
-So instead of just sitting on the couch or putting your dog in the backyard, spend some quality time brushing up on basic manners and obedience, teach a new trick, or even sign yourselves up for an introductory class at your local dog training facility.
-You can start by earning your Virtual Home Manners title.

 Talk to Your Vet